ExpressLRS/Docs/docs/quick-start/flashing-bootloader.md

 To do this you need a new version of OpenTX - you can either use the ELRS fork or a nightly build: <a href="/faq/#why-do-i-need-to-update-opentx">FAQ: Why do I need a custom version of OpenTX?</a>

 - Currently, the most stable version of OpenTX to use with ExpressLRS is 2.3.10 ExpressLRS version found here: [ExpressLRS OpenTX 2.3.10](https://github.com/ExpressLRS/ExpressLRS/tree/250-500-race-modes/OpenTX)
-- If your radio isn't supported by the 2.3.10 ExpressLRS Binaries, your next best option at the moment is the OpenTX Nightly.
-Using the [OpenTX Nightly Companion Software](https://www.open-tx.org/2019/05/17/2.3-nightlies), download the .bin file
+- If your radio isn't supported by the 2.3.10 ExpressLRS Binaries, your next best option at the moment is the OpenTX 2.3.12.
+Using the [OpenTX Companion Software](https://www.open-tx.org/2021/06/14/opentx-2.3.12), download the .bin file for your Radio.

 Flash the bin to your radio using normal OpenTX updating protocols (remember to back everything up!)